North Park, Chicago: Neighborhood

 North Park is in Jefferson Township, which was annexed into Chicago in 1889.

 Economy

 The Korean-American Chamber of Commerce is located at 5601 North Spaulding Avenue.

 The education section of the Consulate-General of the People's Republic of China in Chicago is located at 3322 West Peterson Avenue, several blocks away from the rest of the consulate at 4747 West Peterson Avenue.

 Politics

-The North Park community area has overwhelmingly supported the Democratic Party in the past two presidential elections.
+The North Park community area has overwhelmingly supported the Democratic Party in recent presidential elections.
 In the 2016 presidential election, North Park cast 4,897 votes (70.02%) for Hillary Clinton and cast 1,799 votes (25.72%) for Donald Trump.
 In the 2012 presidential election, North Park cast 4,563 votes (66.40%) for Barack Obama and cast 2,199 votes for Mitt Romney (32.00%).